20+ Best Things to Do on the Toronto Islands: A Local Guide

 The Riviera: Ward’s Island Kitchen is just a 5-minute walk from the ferry and has a large patio, making it a great spot for a sit-down lunch.
 They’re open seasonally and take reservations for groups of eight or more.

 Just steps away, The Island Café serves everything from coffee and baked goods to full meals – with a lovely garden patio and occasional live music.
-It’s a great place to slow down, grab a bite, and enjoy the island atmosphere.
+It’s the perfect spot to slow down, grab a bite, and enjoy the island atmosphere.

 If you’re up for something active, Ward’s Island is home to an 18-hole disc golf course.
 There are two tee pads and two baskets for each hole, so players of all levels can enjoy the course (or make it as challenging as they want).